gcui-art/suno-api/README.md

 Use API to call the music generation service of Suno.ai and easily integrate it into agents like GPTs.

-👉 We update quickly, please star.
+👉 We update quickly, please Star us.

 ## Introduction